PrismarineJS/mineflayer/README.markdown

 2. Create a build folder OUTSIDE the source code tree and cd to it.
 3. Configure:

 		qmake -spec macx-g++ path/to/mineflayer.pro

 	OR:

 		EXTRA_CONFIG=headless qmake -spec macx-g++ path/to/mineflayer.pro

-4. Now whenever you want to build, use make.
+4. Now whenever you want to build, use `make`.

 ### Windows: